Smanas786/Golang---Fun-Heist-Program/README.md

 Is Heist on? true
 Grab and GO!
 Is Heist on? true
-Left the money bags inside vault
+Left the money bags inside vault\n
 Is Heist on? false